 Think of an LPFSA as a compliment to your HSA.
 When you have both an LPFSA and HSA, keep in mind a few simple things to maximize your accounts.

 First, if you and your family have a lot of vision and dental expenses, put in as much as you can afford (up to the annual limit).
-Like a healthcare FSA, your LPFSA may let you rollover up to $570 starting in 2022 if you don’t use it all by the end of the plan year.
+Like a healthcare FSA, your LPFSA may let you carry over up to $640 starting in 2024 if you don’t use it all by the end of the plan year.

 Second, when it’s time for those costly eye and dental exams and procedures, use your LPFSA money first.
 It’s important to remember that your HSA is yours for life.
 All of the unused money rolls over, so if you don’t spend it, you can build up your account.
 Since your LPFSA is use-it-or-lose-it, you will want to use up those dollars as early in the plan year as possible.

 Third, use your benefits card when possible (it’s just like regular debit card) and keep all of your receipts.
 Not only can you keep track of how much you spend, which will help you estimate for next year, but your benefits administrator could ask you to verify your purchases.
 If you have a mobile app, that’s also a good way to keep track of what’s in your account.